×

 When we asked people what advice they would give someone preparing to move to Bayahibe, they said:

 "Before retiring in Bayahibe, Dominican Republic, expats should know that the official language is Spanish, so learning the language or at least basic phrases would be beneficial.
 The cost of living is generally lower than in many Western countries, but it's important to budget for unexpected expenses.
 Healthcare facilities are available but may not be up to the standard of those in your home country, so it's advisable to have a comprehensive health insurance plan.
 The Dominican Republic has a tropical climate, with warm temperatures year-round, but it is also prone to hurricanes.
 Bayahibe is a small town, so while it offers a relaxed lifestyle, it may not have all the amenities of a larger city.
 It's important to visit first to see if the lifestyle suits you.
 The Dominican Republic has a residency program for retirees with pensions, but it's important to consult with a legal expert to understand the requirements and process.
 Safety can be a concern in some areas, so it's important to research and choose your neighborhood carefully.
 Dominican cuisine is a blend of Spanish, African, and Taino influences, so be prepared for a new culinary experience.
-Lastly, the Dominican Republic is a diverse country with a rich culture and history, so there's plenty to explore and learn," remarked one expat who made the move to Bayahibe.
+Lastly, the Dominican Republic is a diverse country with a rich culture and history, so there's plenty to explore and learn," explained one expat living in Bayahibe, the Dominican Republic.

 AGS Worldwide MoversAGS Worldwide Movers